MonikaFeigler/KBC_DataFlowTemplates/out-ecommerce-gsheet-marketing/v0/src/other/keboola.orchestrator/out-ecommerce-gsheet-marketing-orchestration-bdm-usage-6031001/description.md

 ## Description:

-This orchestration contains writer which loads marketing data into Google sheet.
+This orchestration includes writer which loads transformed marketing data into Google sheet.